yumtaufikhidayat/the-movie-show-kt/README.md

 ### Overview
 The Movie Show is an Android application as catalogue movies and tv shows.
 It has various features:
-- Trending movies and tv shows
-- Now playing movies and upcoming movies
+- Trending movies, now playing movies, and upcoming movies
-- On airing today tv shows and popular tv shows
+- Trending tv shows, on airing today tv shows, and popular tv shows
 - Search movies and tv shows
 - Detail movies and tv shows:
     - Banner and poster